All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Do Insurance Plans Cover Compounded Medications?

-The short answer: most insurance plans do not cover compounded medications, including compounded semaglutide and tirzepatide.
+The short answer: most insurance plans don't cover compounded medications, including compounded semaglutide and tirzepatide.

 Why not?
 Insurance coverage is generally tied to FDA-approved medications with specific National Drug Codes (NDCs).
-Compounded medications are not FDA-approved and typically don't carry the same NDC codes as brand-name drugs.
+Compounded medications aren't FDA-approved and typically don't carry the same NDC codes as brand-name drugs.
 This makes them ineligible for coverage under most pharmacy benefit plans.

 Some exceptions exist.
 A small number of insurance plans, particularly employer-sponsored plans with broader pharmacy benefits, may cover certain compounded medications.
 Workers' compensation plans sometimes cover compounded preparations.
 And some state Medicaid programs have provisions for compounded medications under specific circumstances.